schorsch1976/blogcxx/README.md

 without printing anything.

-As i tried to send my changes to blogcpp, the author didn't want them because i use boost and added [cmark](https://github.com/commonmark/cmark) and/or [cmark-gfm](https://github.com/github/cmark-gfm).
-Both are to heavy for the author of blogcpp.
+As i tried to send my changes to blogcpp, the author didn't want them because i use boost and added [cmark-gfm](https://github.com/github/cmark-gfm).
+They are to heavy for the author of blogcpp.

 ## No, seriously, why?